hatakkey/MAG-cups/docs/installation_verification.md

 ```

 ## 3. **check the MAG-C ,DB and UP**:
-check the multi-chassis redundancy between the CP , the communcation with the DB and the sx satus with UP1 and UP2
+Check the multi-chassis redundancy between the CP , the communcation with the DB and the sx satus with UP1 and UP2

 ### 3.1 **Check the PFCP Reference Point Peers**:
 ```bash